Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

 \subsection{Results - \ac{ATC-FWI} Algorithm Performance With Communication}

-For the simulation of the \ac{ATC-FWI} algorithm with the different communication systems, we use the trained end-to-end communication systems that were evaluated for their communication performance in the previous section.
-Furthermore, we compare the proposed communication systems with the case where no errors during communication occur, which is referred to as perfect communication in the following.
+We now integrate the various communication systems from the previous section into the \ac{ATC-FWI} and evaluate its overall imaging performance.
+Furthermore, we compare our proposed semantic \ac{DFC} systems with the case where no errors during communication occur, which is referred to as error-free communication in the following.

-Our evaluation metric for the \ac{ATC-FWI} algorithm at iteration $\iter$ is the NMSE of the estimated velocity averaged over all agents, given as
+Our evaluation metric for the \ac{ATC-FWI} algorithm at iteration $\iter$ is the NMSE of the estimated velocity averaged over all $\noRec$ agents, given as

 where $\vecModel^*$ is the velocity model ground truth.
-Furthermore, we show the global cost of the \ac{ATC-FWI} algorithm \eqref{eq:global_cost} over the number of iterations $\iter$.
+Furthermore, we show the global cost \eqref{eq:global_cost} of the \ac{ATC-FWI} algorithm over the number of iterations $\iter$.
 The results are averaged over $100$ independent runs with different velocity ground truths from the evaluation dataset.
 The seismic source locations are fixed with equidistant positions for all simulations with $\noSrc=16$.
 We employ $\noRec=8$ agents for all simulations, where for each run, the agents' positions are selected randomly on a line of the surface of the two dimensional slice of the ground.
 We investigate a line and a full mesh communication topology.
-For the line topology every agent is able to communicate only with its direct neighbors, meaning that each agent can communicate with two neighbors, which corresponds to the investigation in the previous section of the case of two transmitting agents.
-The agents at the end of the line can only communicate with one neighbor.
-For the full mesh topology, every agent can communicate with every other agent, meaning that for our setting of eight agents, this corresponds to the investigation in the previous section of the case of seven transmitting neighbors.
+For the line topology every agent is able to communicate only with its direct neighbors, i.e, each agent can communicate with a maximum of two neighbors.
+This corresponds to the investigation in the previous section with two transmitting agents.
+Note that the agents at the end of the line array can only communicate with one neighbor.
+For the full mesh topology, every agent can communicate with every other agent.
+With eight agents, this corresponds to the investigation in the previous section with seven transmitting neighbors.